Developing a responsive and educated workforce for the region and state has always been a key component of the Metropolitan College model.

 - Assessing their program satisfaction and gathering post-graduation plans to assist with program improvement and on-going program success.

-The following CAPP steps must be completed prior to signing an MC agreement:
+The following CAPP steps must be completed prior to signing an MC agreement each semester once you meet the associated milestone:

 - New MC Students: Student Transition Program